Almost-automorphisms of trees, cloning systems and finiteness properties: The groups

 In \cite[Subsection~7.2]{leboudec17} $V_d(G)$ is denoted $\AAut_G(\tree_d)$.
-Sometimes $V_d(G)$ is called the \emph{Nekrashevych--R\"over group} of $G$, and sometimes the terms Nekrashevych group and/or Nekrashevych--R\"over group are reserved for the case when $G$ is finite.
-Here we will always allow any self-similar $G$, and will use the (comparitively more concise) term Nekrashevych group.
+Sometimes $V_d(G)$ is called the \emph{Nekrashevych group} of $G$, and sometimes the terms Nekrashevych group and/or R\"over--Nekrashevych group are reserved for the case when $G$ is finite.
+Here we will always allow any self-similar $G$, and will use the term R\"over--Nekrashevych group.
 The \emph{R\"over group} is the specific group $V_2(\Grig)$ for $\Grig$ the Grigorchuk group, first introduced in \cite{roever99} and proved to be of type $\F_\infty$ in \cite{belk16}.